ciel-lang/CIEL/README.md

   shell.
 - it has **multiline input**.
 - it has **TAB completion**.
+  - including for files (after a bracket) and binaries in the PATH.
 - it handles errors gracefully: you are not dropped into the debugger and its sub-REPL, you simply see the error message.
 - it has optional **syntax highlighting**.